cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 ```

 ### Conclusion
 Now return to the polling terminal.
-Observe that requests to the application API are not affected by the password rotation - we continue to be able to query the application as usual, without interruption!.
+Observe that requests to the application API are not affected by the password rotation - we continue to be able to query the application as usual, without interruption!

 ## Review Complete Tutorial With Scripts